Skip to content

 What to expect

-In the bi-monthly, 90-minute gatherings, citizen correspondents:
+In weekly, 90-minute gatherings, citizen correspondents:

 Develop story ideas under the guidance of a team of experienced reporters.